acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

-title = "Why using spring boot for my first application" emoji = ":sunny:" date = "2023-03-12" summary = "Web app to check weather forecast at a certain location" tags = [
+title = "Why using spring boot for my first application" emoji = ":sunny:" date = "2023-03-12" summary = "Deep into the various function of Spring Boot" tags = [
     "projects",
     "weather forecast",